jacobandreas/writing/_posts/2011-09-13-brief-notes-on-summer-reading.md

 feels too much like a slapstick routine to be believed.

 ## The Thousand Autumns of Jacob de Zoet
-This got one of the most enthusiastic reviews I've ever seen in the New Yorker.
+Mitchell got one of the most enthusiastic reviews I've ever seen in the New Yorker.
 The book feels like an intricate piece of clockwork---it's clear from the beginning that it's been meticulously researched (the lengthy note on calendaring conventions certainly helps) carefully put together, and beautifully written.
 Indeed, the only problem is the story itself, with a villain taken straight out of a Disney movie and a crime so gruesome it nearly derails the